kometolabs/ai-sdk-comparison/README.md

 # AI SDK Comparison

-In this repo, you can find the same CLI AI assistant implemented with different AI frameworks, such as Vercel AI SDK, Firebase Genkit, Langchain.js.
+Here you can find code examples implemented with different AI frameworks, such as Vercel AI SDK, Firebase Genkit and Langchain.

+The main aim is to compare the frameworks and decide which one use for next projects.

-The same provider and model (Anthropic Claude Sonnet 3.5) is used in all examples just for better comparison.
+All of the examples use the same model (Anthropic Claude Sonnet 3.5) for cleaner comparison.

 ## Installation